Comment by losvedir

 That, I agree.
 I noticed a sibling comment also mentioned that.
 If the farms in question are of that kind, it is reasonable.
 I'd just like to object to the creation of a general sense of sacrificing farms for fabs.

-• timewizard 4 days ago
+• timewizard a year ago

 Farms recycle the majority of their water as well.
 Just instead of it looping inside of a closed process it returns to the broader environment.

-• awongh 4 days ago
+• awongh a year ago

 Arizona and California have outdated water management laws that basically mean that big agriculture gets free water.